 While most providers ship their games with a fixed RTP, some allow for casinos to choose between a set number of RTP settings in order to adjust for particular markets.
 This can be necessary if, for example, a specific market involves high taxes, in which case the casino might need more headroom.
 It’s also possible, of course, for a casino to choose a lower setting out of pure greed.

-Novomatic, Play’n GO, Pragmatic Play, NetEnt, and Red Tiger are just a few of the established providers that allow casinos to choose from various RTP settings:
+Novomatic, Play’n GO, Pragmatic Play, NetEnt, and Red Tiger are just a few of the established providers that allow casinos to choose from a predefined range of RTP settings:

 - Jackpot slots usually offer lower RTP since each spin needs to contribute to the jackpot.

 - Volatility has a much bigger impact on your individual sessions as opposed to a 1-2% difference in RTP.
 Nonetheless, you should always aim to play at casinos with the highest RTP settings.

 - Physical slot machines at land-based casinos are set to significantly lower RTP compared to online slots.
 This is because land-based casinos have much larger expenses.
 The RTP of a physical slot machine may be as low as 84%, or even less.
 This should be avoided at all cost.
 Read more on why you should avoid playing at land-based casinos.